Rename Your File

 View a File

-To watch a video, click the expand button.
+Click the thumbnail or filename to open a file.
 Play the video, open in full screen mode and see details about your upload.

-Right below the player is the file’s information, Metadata, transcription (or order form if you do not have automatic transcription) and comments.
+To the right of the video player is the file’s information, Metadata, transcription (if subscribed) and comments.

 You can also edit the metadata for the file here, if you have permission to do so.